 Follow the instructions below for taking the exam.
 After taking the exam, use the "Placement guidelines" (lower on this page) to select an appropriate course or to learn about the procedure for receiving an exemption from the language requirement.

-For questions about the process or about proper placement, please contact Prof. Frank Jacobus.
+For questions about the process or about proper placement, please contact Prof. Florin Beschea at email@example.com.

 If your score is:

-If you have a placement test score scoring above 450 or a French AP score of 4 or 5 and do not plan to enroll in a French course, you may request an oral interview for possible exemption from the language requirement.
-In order to place out of the language requirement entirely, you must successfully complete a 15-minute oral interview in French with a member of the French & Francophone Studies Department.
+If you have a French AP score of 4/5 or an IB score of 6/7, and do not plan to continue your study of French at Davidson, you may use your AP or IB score to satisfy the college language requirement.
+In order to place out of the language requirement on the basis of a high placement test score, you must successfully complete a 15-minute oral interview in French with a member of the French & Francophone Studies Department.
 Students who score above 500 are more likely to qualify for exemption than those whose scores are between 420-499.
-Contact Prof. Carole Kruger, chair of French & Francophone Studies to arrange for such an interview.
+Email Prof. Carole Kruger at firstname.lastname@example.org, chair of French & Francophone Studies, to arrange for such an interview.